What should I do if there’s a medical emergency and when can I go to my GP?

 When can I go to the dentist or optician?

-From 13 July community optometry practices will further increase their services – especially for emergency and essential eye care.
-From 13 July dental practices can also see registered patients for 'non-aerosol' procedures such as a simple check-up, dentures and dental braces.
-Aerosol procedures that create a fine mist - for example through use of a high speed drill – are still not allowed.
+From 13 July community optometry practices started to further increase their services – especially for emergency and essential eye care.
+From 13 July dental practices also started to see registered patients for 'non-aerosol' procedures such as a simple check-up, dentures and dental braces, and from 17 August urgent dental care involving aerosols can begin in practices for NHS patients.